christolandry/Training-Plan-Generator/README.md

 ## Lessons Learned:

 Creating a full-stack web app using JavaScript, Node.js, & Express.
-Some of the more difficult parts were integrating the calendar into my webpage, adapting it to my needs, wrangling with dates (specically the timezones assciated with the dates), sending data from server-side JS to client-side JS to create the events on the calendar, and figuring out how to host a Node.js program on Vercel for the first time.
+Some of the more difficult parts were integrating the calendar into my webpage, adapting it to my needs, wrangling with dates (specifically the time zones associated with the dates), sending data from server-side JS to client-side JS to create the events on the calendar, and figuring out how to host a Node.js program on Vercel for the first time.
 I overcame these blockers through many google searches, a helpful discord sever, reading the documentation, and more than a little testing.

 ## Optimizations:
 <ul>